nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 530
 00:32:51,875 --> 00:32:56,907
-[SPEAKER_05]: This error message, let me check if there's something on the Confidence page that talks about that.
+[SPEAKER_05]: This error message, let me check if there's something on the Confluence page that talks about that.

 531
 00:32:57,275 --> 00:32:59,637
-[SPEAKER_05]: And so maybe I can help, self help.
+[SPEAKER_05]: And so maybe I can help, self help this.

 532
 00:32:59,657 --> 00:33:01,918